Vibe-Creative-Marketing/centraltucsonpropertymanagement/site/content/about/_index.md

   - name: "Bennie Brown"
     position:
     text: >
-      Hi, I’m Bennie, a partner with ctpm.
+      Hi, I’m Bennie, a partner with CTPM.
 I grew up in Tucson, went to Mountain View High School, and graduated from the University of Arizona.
-I am a CPA with ASARCO and am married with 2 kids.
+I am an auditing manager with ASARCO and am married with 2 kids.
       I love working out and figuring out how to save money!
-      We are here to help you in any way we can
+      We are here to help you in any way we can.
     imageS: https://vibecdn.azureedge.net/ctpm/bennie-brown-500.jpg
     webpS: https://vibecdn.azureedge.net/ctpm/bennie-brown-500.webp
     alt: "Bennie Brown"